The commercial fishing industry catches fish in the following ways:

-Furthermore, high-tech aquafarm systems control food, light, and growth stimulation.
+Furthermore, high-tech aquafarm systems control d, light, and growth stimulation.

 To combat diseases like bacterial gill disease and infectious pancreatic necrosis, and accelerate growth and reproduction, the fish are given antibiotics and chemicals.
 Those antibiotics combine with growth hormones and genetic engineering to accelerate growth and increase weight.
 Genetic manipulation of other species such as pigs, cows, and chickens has produced painful side effects.
 We thus might expect fish, who have similar central nervous systems, to be experiencing the same

 Stripping is the process whereby eggs are taken from female fish and sperm is taken from male fish on aquafarms.
 Both are normally killed at the end of the procedure.

 Grading involves sorting fish of different sizes.
 The fish are starved for at least 12 hours beforehand and are usually put through a sorting machine.
 It is an extremely stressful process that causes them to panic and try to escape.
 Some are injured and even killed.

 Farmed fish are deprived of d for days or weeks before slaughter to reduce the waste contamination of the water during transport.
 They may be removed from water and placed on ice or the water may be drained so that they slowly suffocate.
 Alternatively, farmed fish may be electrocuted in a large tank or killed by a blow to the head.